The Longest Yarn

 D-Day 80th anniversary commemorated as The Longest Yarn comes to Southwell in UK-first

-The Longest Yarn is an 80m 3D depiction of that fateful day, 6th June 1944, in wool art.
+The Longest Yarn is an 80m 3D depiction of that fateful day, 6th June 1944, in wool art

 With 80 displays, each measuring one metre in length, depicting scenes of the world’s largest amphibious invasion, The Longest Yarn is something quite unique and not to be missed.
 The scenes include the build-up to D-Day in England, the horrors on the Landing Beaches and the bloody inland battles.

 The installation will be first on display in Carentan, France, in May, before coming to Southwell Minster from 9-27 September.
+Admission is free (donations welcome) and tickets are not needed.

 Created with guidance from professional historians to be accurate, each scene has been selected by the creator to depict the story of this momentous day in history.